-The Company's financial instruments consist of cash, accounts payable and accrued liabilities.
-The Company classified its cash as loans and receivables.
-The accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.
+The Company's financial instruments consist of cash, other receivables, accounts payable and accrued liabilities.
+Cash and other receivables are designated as loans and receivables, which are measured at amortized cost.
+Accounts payable and accrued liabilities are designated as other financial liabilities, which are also measured at amortized cost.
+The carrying values of cash, other receivables, and accounts payable and accrued liabilities approximate their fair values due to the short-term nature of these instruments.
+The risks associated with financial assets and liabilities have not changed since December 31, 2016.